DynamicLoader/ABYDOS/ReadMe.md

 After installing the necessary packages, clone the repo and initialize the submodules.

 Then use CMake to configure and build.
 If everything goes well, you should get the kernel ELF `AbydOS_KNL` and its binary.

+Additionally, I had tested it on a C906-based board, so it will also generate U-Boot files (including ramdisk and kernel as a single FIT Image).

 **About the Toolchain**: